 It is not an easy process to make silk.
-Making silk is the most labour intensive.
+Making silk is the most labor-intensive.
 It is not mechanically or chemically made fabric.
-It is natural fabric which comes from silkworms.
+It is a natural fabric that comes from silkworms.
 In order to get it, silkworms are to be killed and it is hard to get silkworms.
 Silk production costs too much and the features of this fabric are amazing.
-It is good water-absorbent and controls the temperature which means it keeps us warm in the winter season and keep us cool in hot nights.
+It is good water-absorbent and controls the temperature which means it keeps us warm in the winter season and keeps us cool on hot nights.
 It is the rarest fabric on the earth.
 About 3000 cocoons are boiled in water in order to get a pound of it.
 The processes of making it and features make it more valuable and expensive fabric.

 Domestic silk moths are still being bred today, but they are very different from those moths from all those years ago.
 Their ancestors used to have the ability to fly, but because they have been selectively bred.
 Now they have lost their wings and are now earthbound.

 A cocoon woven by the larva is termed as raw silk and can range from 1,000-3,000 feet in length.
 They are very fine fibers and have a lustrous sheen.
 It takes anywhere from 2,000 to 3,000 cocoons to make a pound of silk.
 It's hard to imagine, but at least 70 million pounds of raw silk are produced each year.
 It requires almost 10 billion cocoons to produce this much amount.
 In the following image, you can see the life cycle of the silkworm.